As an avid traveler and travel blogger, I am always in the air. This year alone I’ve been on 22 flights—2 international, the rest domestic.

 This is your Hail Mary.
 The gate agents couldn’t help you, so you’re boarding the plane and heading to your somewhat-lame assigned a seat.

-If you’re walking and it looks like there might be a few extra seats or the flight isn’t completely full, you can ping a flight attendant and ask if you might move up to a better seat if no one claims it before take-off (this would also be the time to mention it’s your birthday, anniversary, etc.)Too broke to book business but hoping for a Hail Mary?
+If you’re walking and it looks like there might be a few extra seats or the flight isn’t completely full.
+After you sit down and they announce that they have finished boarding (not before!) you can ping a flight attendant and ask if you might move up to a better seat if it’s available.
+This would also be the time to mention it’s your birthday, anniversary, etc.Too broke to book business but hoping for a Hail Mary?
 Here's how you can get upgraded last-minute on your next flight, from booking to begging.
 Click To Tweet

 If the flight looks completely full, you’re SOL.
-Remember: if you really wanted to be upgraded you could have paid for Premium or Business Class, and you can’t really cry about it.
+Remember: if you really wanted to be upgraded you could have paid for Premium or Business Class..
 It’s a privilege to be traveling at all, and your seat may not be ideal but at least you’re on your way to a new adventure!

 Do not just jump up and move to an open seat or try to secretly sit in Business Class because a seat is open.
 When people are boarding the flight they are busy making sure everyone is safe, helping people stow their luggage, directly lost passengers to their seats, etc., and its a huge headache when people start playing musical chairs and switching seats without notifying them.